xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/add-incompatibleaccesspackage-to-accesspackage-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new ReferenceCreate
+var requestBody = new Microsoft.Graph.Beta.Models.ReferenceCreate
 {
 	OdataId = "https://graph.microsoft.com/beta/identityGovernance/entitlementManagement/accessPackages/c0a74b4d-2694-4d5d-a964-1bee4ff0aaf2",
 };